About The Grange Centre

 The Grange’s vision: The Grange wants to lead the way as a provider of choice for people with learning disabilities, inspiring our local and wider communities.

-The Grange’s purpose: We support people with learning disabilities to lead independent and fulfilling lives
+The Grange’s purpose: We support people with learning disabilities to lead independent and fulfilling lives.

 The Grange is contacted almost daily by people looking for residential care facilities for a family member, or to take part in our day skills session, the main challenge we face is being able to fulfil everyone’s requests.

-Their Achievements / Goals
+The Grange Centre's Achievements / Goals

 The Grange’s impact means that they support 135 people in total, with 72 people in supported living and 15 people in group living.
 They run 90 skills and activity sessions weekly that non-residents can attend, these include creative arts, horticulture and woodwork, embroidery, fudge making and catering.